 Emergency Disaster Supplies:

-Our line of disaster supplies includes Potable, Non-Potable Water Bladders, and Fuel Bladders.
+Our line of disaster supplies includes potable and non-potable water bladders, as well as fuel bladders.
 Our crew is always willing and able to hit the ground running when it comes to responding to natural or human-made disasters.
 We stock many water bladders, fuel bladders, and spill containment berms that are easy to transport to the disaster zone.

 Water and Fuel Distribution Systems:

-When disaster hits, both fuel and water are necessary to respond to victims of both natural and humanmade disasters rapidly.
-Our Water Bladders and Fuel bladders have been some of the first on the ground deployed by the US Military, USAID, Samaritan’s Purse, CARE and many other NGO’s.
-Also, we have a complete line of water bladders and self-closing Tap Stand for dispensing life-saving water in any disaster.
-Furthermore, we provide Fuel bladders pumps and spill berms that help keep the disaster recovery work moving and the lights on.
+When disaster hits, both fuel and water are necessary to respond to victims of both natural and human-made disasters rapidly.
+Our water bladders and fuel bladders have been some of the first on the ground deployed by the US military, USAID, Samaritan’s Purse, CARE, and many other NGOs.
+In addition to our complete line of water bladders and self-closing tap stands for dispensing life-saving water in any disaster, we also provide fuel bladder pumps and spill berms that help keep the disaster recovery work moving and the lights on.